yinyangsammy/snapshot-location-assessment/README.md

         ### Embedded Javascript

-        -   I have kept the script inline for the Pexels picture carousel, as its functionality seems to work much more smoothly that way.
+        -   I have kept the script inline for the PEXELS picture carousel, as its functionality seems to work much more smoothly that way.
 At some point I will try to deduct why.
 More on this in bugs.

 -   # Features